ThosRTanner/Docking_Dialogue_Interface/Readme.md

 #### Public Methods

-1. `Non_Modal_Dialogue_Interface(int dialogue_id, Plugin const *plugin)`
+1. `Non_Modal_Dialogue_Interface(int dialogue_id, Plugin const *plugin, HWND parent = nullptr)`

    Constructor for the class.
 The dialogue ID is the appropriate identifier from `resource.h`.
+You can optionally pass the handle to a parent window.

 ### Creating docking dialogue - the Docking_Dialogue_Interface class

 When you want to create a docking dialogue, you should create a subclass of the `Docking_Dialogue_Interface` class.
 A docking dialogue is pretty much a modeless dialogue, except it is able to be docked in the main notepad++ window (in the same way as e.g. the results of the find dialogue).
+Note that the parent window is always the notepad++ window so there's no parameter for that.

 In your constructor, you must